Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 almost there:
 - exercise
 - self-built system to process notes (put them into a standard format)

-- task monitoring and priorotisation software (with points as real rewards)
+task monitoring and priorotisation software (with points as real rewards) and related enforcement mechanisms, when they are set up, will increase [MOTIVATION] which increases the energy available for a task (not time or money).

 "long-term goals will no longer get vetoed by short-term crises." there will be less variation on output ability.